-The Wanderers Information Sheet was designed to help family members of dementia patients, and local law enforcement, should a loved one or family member wander away from home and become lost.
+The Wandering Information Sheet was designed to help family members of dementia patients, and local law enforcement, should a loved one or family member wander away from home and become lost.

 All searches begin with an investigative component.
 During this time you will be asked dozens of questions to aid law enforcement and search teams determine where and how to look.
 This information is critical to the success of the search.
 Completion of this form, before an incident, allows the searching to start sooner and aids in collecting more accurate information.

 Alzheimer’s Association - Visit alz.org/pa or call 1-800-272-3900.